The New York, Manhattan, Metropolitan, Municipal, Knickerbocker and Harlem gas companies merged in 1884.

 “With six major gas companies serving New York City, the streets were constantly being torn up by one company or another installing or repairing their own mains – or removing those of a rival,” explains the Con Edison website.
-From time to time, work crews from competing companies would inadvertently meet on the same street and literally battle for customers, giving rise to the term “gas house gangs.”
+From time to time, work crews from competing companies would inadvertently meet on the same street and literally battle for customers, adding a new urban phrase, “gas house gangs.”

 “In May 1880, the city’s major gas companies reached an agreement on the price of gas and ended the construction of competitive mains,” the website adds.
 “It was a business arrangement that would be unlawful today but was legal, and sensible at the time.”

-Just as company executives were looking forward to the financial stability and profitability the agreement would bring, a new problem was brewing, Con Edison notes.
+Just as company executives were looking forward to the financial stability and profitability the agreement would bring, a new problem was just beginning.

 In December 1879, Thomas Edison had demonstrated his newest invention — the incandescent light bulb.
-As electric lamps quickly became the light of choice (replacing gas and kerosene lamps), the New York gas companies countered by finding new uses for their product – especially using gas for heating and cooking.
+As electric lamps quickly became the light of choice (replacing gas and kerosene lamps), the New York gas companies countered by finding new uses for their product, especially using gas for heating and cooking.

 But the future survival of the gas business seemed to depend on joining forces.
 Consolidated Gas Company will result from the November 11, 1884, merger of New York, Manhattan, Metropolitan, Municipal, Knickerbocker and Harlem gas companies.

 “By 1932, New York Edison’s parent company, Consolidated Gas, was the largest company in the world providing electrical service,” concludes the company website.
 “In 1936, with electric sales far ahead of gas sales, Consolidated Gas changed its name to the Consolidated Edison Company of New York, Inc.”

 In 2018, Con Ed distributed steam, electricity and natural gas to more than one million customers in Manhattan, the Bronx, Queens, and most of Westchester County.
 More than 4,200 miles of gas mains and nearly 400,000 service pipes transport natural gas from the producing fields of Texas, Louisiana, the Gulf of Mexico.